ansys/api-eigen-example/doc/source/api/cpp-rest/index.rst

 C++ REST subpackage
 ===================

-This is the REST subpackage which contains the needed elements for client-server interaction using REST.
+The C++ REST subpackage contains the needed elements for client-server interaction using REST.

 .. toctree::
    :maxdepth: 4